deanpmiller/ANF-Cache-Vols/README.md

 - SSH access to on-premises OnTap cluster
 - The source cluster must be running **ONTAP 9.15.1** or later version and ONTAP **9.15.1P5** to utilise Writeback.
 - In ONTAP versions before 9.18.1, If an SVM DR relationship is broken, FlexCache must be manually recreated with a new origin volume.
 From ONTAP 9.18.1 onwards:During SVM failover, FlexCache automatically redirects to the DR site origin- **No manual recovery steps required**
-- The example utilises the minimum ANF deployment size of 1 TiB and is configured for Manual QoS.
 - Ensure the capacity pool has sufficient space for the new cache volume, as well as available throughput to support the workload.

 For further requirements and considerations, including expected **RTT latency and required firewall ports**, please refer to the Requirements and considerations link above.